dougbutner/web-4/README.md

 **Notes + References**
 ___

 [1] - Solutions like Civic have proved to be effective in verifying individuality.
-KYC services rely on government-issued identification, physical signature, and minimal, often human-checked bioverification Until the technology is developed for a biometric system resembling the ideas here, this option is viable, though not fully embodying the idea of web 4.
+KYC services rely on government-issued identification, physical signature, and minimal, often human-checked bioverification.
+Until the technology is developed for a biometric system resembling the ideas here, this option is viable, though not fully embodying the idea of web 4.

 # Appendices